Selenium Proxy 101: How to Setup Proxies on Selenium

 • Concurrency Allowed: Unlimited

-• Bandwidth Allowed: Starts at 5GB
+• Bandwidth Allowed: Starts at 1GB

-• Cost: Starts at $75 monthly for 5GB
+• Cost: Starts at $7 for 1GB

-Smartproxy is another residential proxy service with premium proxies perfect for accessing websites with a smart anti-spam system and for content localization testing using Selenium.
-Just like Luminati, Smartproxy has got good location coverage with proxies in about 195 countries in the world and over in 8 major cities around the world.
-They have got high-rotating proxies as well.
-Smartproxy is the proxy provider of choice among those that want to use premium proxies but have a small budget.
-With $75, you can buy 5GB from them as opposed to Luminati that you require $450.
+Decodo (formerly Smartproxy) is another residential proxy service with premium proxies perfect for accessing websites with a smart anti-spam system and for content localization testing using Selenium.
+Just like Bright Data, Decodo has good location coverage with proxies in about 195 countries and major cities around the world.

 Stormproxies